vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Limiting the short few first character searches to include a `hitLimit` range on popularity can greatly improve the query performance and at the same time produce the general most popular suggestions.
-As the user types more characters, the number of matches is greatly reduce, so ranking can focus on more factors than just the single popularity attribute.
+As the user types more characters, the number of matches is greatly reduced, so ranking can focus on more factors than just the single popularity attribute.

 ## Match phase limit - early termination